 Lewis joined the Princeton faculty in 1963 as a professor of economics and international affairs, and later was appointed the James Madison Professor of Political Economy.
 He taught undergraduate and graduate courses in economic development and economic history.
 The New York Times reported that "students praised Sir Arthur's courses for focusing on ideas rather than numbers."
 He retired from the faculty in 1983, but remained associated with the University in emeritus status until his death in 1991.

 Lewis was knighted in 1963.
-In 1979 he won the Nobel Prize in economics, and he remains the only person of African descent to win a Nobel Prize in a field other than literature or peace.
+In 1979 he won the Nobel Prize in economics.
 A native of St. Lucia, he was the first person of African descent to be appointed a professor in Great Britain's university system.
 Over the course of his career he published over 80 professional articles and wrote 12 books.

 Beyond his scholarly distinction and commitment to teaching, Lewis also epitomized the Princeton tradition of public service.
 He served as economic adviser to the government of Ghana when it gained independence in 1957 and served as a consultant to such other nations as Trinidad and Tobago, Jamaica, Nigeria and Barbados.
 He served as the first West Indian-born principal and then vice chancellor of the University of the West Indies; chancellor of the University of Guyana; managing director of the United Nations Special Fund; and first president of the Caribbean Development Bank.
 Arthur Lewis Community College on his home island of St. Lucia is named in his honor.